California has signed SB32

-California Govenor Jerry Brown has earned back his nickname Governor Moonbeam.
+California Governor Jerry Brown has earned back his nickname Governor Moonbeam.
 Awhile back a top adviser to President-elect Donald Trump suggested Trump and the incoming administration might eliminate NASA’s earth-science programs.
 These programs disseminate the data that is the global standard for climate research.

 The Los Angeles Times reported that Brown told the audience at the 2016 meeting of the American Geophysical Union that “If Trump turns off the satellites, California will launch its own damn satellite.”

-The question remains whether the car companies and their alliances, will fight the emissions standards regulations, known as the 54.5 mpg by 2025.
+The question remains whether the car companies and their alliances will fight the emissions standards regulations, known as the 54.5 mpg by 2025.

 California accounts for twelve percent of the Nation’s car sales and has the toughest regulations in the Nation for emissions.
-Even if the Federal EPA changes its demands for automobiles, the California Air Resources Board (CARB) has already said it would not change their requirements set forth in SB32 and AB197.
+Even if the Federal EPA changes its demands for automobiles, the California Air Resources Board (CARB) has already said it would not change its requirements set forth in SB32 and AB197.

 According to the CARB website, “California is the only state, under the Federal Clean Air Act, with the unique ability to set stricter-than-federal standards for vehicles, as long as it gets a waiver from the federal government.
 The Federal Clean Air Act preempts state and local governments from adopting or enforcing standards to control emissions from new motor vehicles or engines.
 However, once California receives a waiver of preemption from the federal government, then other states can adopt California’s standards.”
-Eleven other States have followed California.
+Eleven other states have followed California.
 California has been receiving waivers since 1968, and only five of the fifty waivers have been denied.